openactive/skos.js/README.md

 #### conceptScheme.getConceptByID(id) ⇒ <code>Object</code>
 Get Concept by ID

-This will handle IDs with and without prefixes for OpenActive controlled vocabularies

 **Kind**: instance method of [<code>ConceptScheme</code>](#module_skos..ConceptScheme)
 **Returns**: <code>Object</code> - the Concept, or null if no matching concept exists